Mikaelarth/NieS/README.md

 Before running, duplicate `config.example.ini` as `config.ini` and configure your database parameters. `DatabaseManager` looks for this file next to the executable by default.
-You may specify a custom location with the `NIES_CONFIG_PATH` environment variable or by passing a path to the `DatabaseManager` constructor.
+You may specify a custom location with the `--config` option, with the `NIES_CONFIG_PATH` environment variable, or by passing a path to the `DatabaseManager` constructor.
 You can also override individual connection settings via environment variables:

 - `NIES_DB_HOST` – database host